TOURNAMENT

 Demo Teams

-Note: Demo teams will compete first thing on Saturday morning.
+Note: Demo teams will compete at 9:45 AM on Saturday morning.
 For a schedule of demo team events, see the "schedule" section of this webpage.

 NOTE: There should only be ONE registration per team (generally handled by the head instructor, branch manager, or team captain).
 Team members DO NOT need to register themselves individually at this link.